Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Preschool Philosophy

-The Child Development theories that guide the program are those of Jean Piaget, Erik Erikson, and Project Approach.
+The Child Development theories that guide the program are those of Jean Piaget, Erik Erikson and The Project Approach.
 Piaget teaches us that children construct their knowledge of the world through their activities and interactions.
-Erikson describes the young child’s emotional development as the process of achieving a sense of trust, autonomy, and initiative.
+Erikson describes the young child’s emotional development as the process of achieving a sense of trust, autonomy and initiative.
 These too, are achieved through the child’s interactions and experiences.
-Project Approach builds on natural curiosity, enabling children to interact, question, connect, problem-solve, communicate, reflect, and more.
+The Project Approach builds on natural curiosity, enabling children to interact, question, connect, problem-solve, communicate, reflect and more.

-The program emphasizes developmental appropriateness by meeting children’s individual needs and using knowledge of normal child development.
+The program emphasizes developmental appropriateness by meeting children’s individual needs and using knowledge of typical child development.
 This appropriateness is expressed in the environment and the interactions in each classroom.

 Activities are planned by teachers, with children moving freely among learning center activities within each classroom.
 Some activities occur in a large group setting; however, most of the time is spent in small groups or individual activities chosen by the children.
-Both the schedule and the types of activities planned are designed to provide balance in the child’s day: active and/or quiet, large muscle and/or small muscle, individual and/or small group/ large group, child-initiated and/or staff-initiated, and indoor and/ or outdoor.
+Both the schedule and the types of activities planned are designed to provide balance in the child’s day: active and/or quiet, large muscle and/or small muscle, individual and/or group, child-initiated and/or staff-initiated and indoor and/or outdoor.

 - To encourage the child to develop trust and a sense of security.
 To accomplish this, the child needs to know that those around him will help him meet all of his needs, both physically and emotionally.